mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/upgrade/upgrade-cli/index.md

 If you are using a <a href="https://docs.docker.com/registry/deploying/" target="_blank">private Docker registry</a> for your clusters, you can list all the available versions, passing some additional arguments to the previous command.

-For instance, if your private Docker registry provides a basic authentication mechanism (username/password), you need to pass the following arguments, where `docker-registry-skip-verify` is optional based on your TLS settings:
+For example, if your private Docker registry provides a basic authentication mechanism (username/password), you must pass the following arguments, where `docker-registry-skip-verify` is optional based on your TLS settings:

 ```bash
 konvoy image list --docker-registry-url=https://localhost:6443 --docker-registry-username=testuser --docker-registry-password=testpassword --docker-registry-skip-verify